stolarczyk/metaboLITE/README.md

 - sna: [Tools for Social Network Analysis](https://cran.r-project.org/web/packages/sna/)

-Or you can use [this](scripts/install_packages.R) script to automatically install all required R packages.
+Or you can use [this](scripts/install_packages.R) script to automatically install all required R packages after the language installation.

 ## Windows<a name="Windows"></a>